The More You Know

 2. Science helped us understand the fundamentals of how all living things are built and the importance of heredity

 3. The combined observations of a family’s history with modern genetic testing reveals the likelihood that an individual may experience certain health issues, such as some forms of cancer, during their lifetime

-This is where Kalisi Logan, MS, comes in.
-Logan is a genetic counselor in UT Health Austin’s LIVESTRONG Cancer Institutes, and it is her job to help patients understand their cancer risks by using carefully gathered family histories to help them better manage their health over time.
+Kalisi Logan, MS, CGC, is a certified genetic counselor in UT Health Austin’s Livestrong Cancer Institutes.
+She is also a part of both UT Health Austin’s Hereditary Cancer Screening and Risk Reduction care team and UT Health Austin’s CaLM Care Team.
+In her role, she helps people understand and adapt to the medical, psychological, and familial implications of genetic conditions.
+It is her job to help patients understand their cancer risks by using carefully gathered family histories to help them better manage their health over time.